This page is in progress -

 Captions are primarily for Deaf/hard of hearing people to access audio in videos.

-Captions and subtitles also make media more accessible for people in a variety of situations, including those who speak a different language, those in noisy or very quiet environments, those who prefer visuals, etc.
+Captions and subtitles also make media more accessible for people in a variety of situations, including those with a different native language, those in noisy or very quiet environments, those who prefer visuals, etc.

 How to Implement This

 There are 2 main steps to adding captions to video - creating the transcript (i.e. converting audio to text) and then syncing the text to match the audio in the video.

 Create the transcript

 For creating the transcript, refer to Provide audio transcripts.
 Many of these tools recommended on that page are auto-captioning services that can be used to jumpstart the process, though some degree of manual transcribing and editing is necessary for accuracy.

 In the process of creating the transcript, it's critical to keep in mind caption quality.
 According to the Described and Captioned Media Program (DCMP), quality captioning must be:

 - Clear - complete textual representation, including speaker identification and non-speech information

 - Readable - visually readable in terms of timing, synchronization, and and visibility